 - add a roasted red pepper – for a slightly smoky flavor;

-- pour in some red wine – bring a new layer to your sauce flavor; just make sure you add a decent quantity of alcohol in it ?.
+- pour in some red wine – bring a new layer to your sauce flavor; just make sure you add a decent quantity of alcohol to your sauce 😉.

 How to store the sauce?

-Allow the sauce to cool completely and then store it in a sealed jar.
+Allow the sauce to cool completely, then store it in a sealed jar.
 You can keep it in the fridge for about a week.
-This recipe yields about 430 g of sauce.
+This recipe yields about 500 g of sauce.
 In case you can’t consume it within a week, the sauce can be stored in the freezer up to 3 months.

 How to use marinara sauce

 This is such a classic Mediterranean sauce which can be used in so many combinations.
-It’s really great to have a jar stored in the fridge for when you come home late and you want to prepare a quick and easy dinner.
-But you can add it to more complex dishes that need more time for preparation.
+It’s really great to have a jar stored in the fridge for when you come home late and you’re in need for a quick and easy dinner.
+But you can also add it to more complex dishes that need more time for preparation.
 Let’s see what a homemade marinara sauce jar is good for:

-- Pasta & gnocchi– boil them and then just add some marinara on top and your dinner is ready;
+- Pasta & gnocchi– just add some marinara on top and your dinner is ready;

-- Pizza – don’t just limit to a boring tomato sauce, bring more flavors to your delicious pizza;
+- Pizza – don’t just limit yourself to a boring tomato sauce and bring more flavors to your delicious pizza;

 - Lasagna – no matter what your lasagna’s made with, the marinara sauce will make it a more savory dish;